US debt standoff overshadows G7 finance leaders' meeting | Politics

 Treasury Secretary Janet Yellen was expected to face questions from her G7 counterparts, meeting in the Japanese city of Niigata, on how Washington intends to prevent turbulence in financial markets, already jittery after the recent failure of three U.S. regional banks.
 "A default would threaten the gains that we've worked so hard to make over the past few years in our pandemic recovery.
 And it would spark a global downturn that would set us back much further," Yellen said in Niigata on Thursday.

 The U.S. debt crisis is a headache for Japan, which is this year's G7 chair and the world's biggest holder of U.S. debt.
-Japan's top financial diplomat, Masato Kanda, said on Tuesday the G7 finance leaders might discuss the U.S. debt ceiling but likely would not explicitly mention it in a joint statement at the end of the meeting on Saturday.
+"We won't go into such specific subjects," Japanese Finance Minister Shunichi Suzuki told reporters on Thursday, when asked what kind of solution Japan wanted from the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)